 - b.
 Remove the top cover as described in "Removing and Replacing the Server Top Cover" section on page 3-8. - c.
-Grasp the fan module and lift straight up to disengage its connector from the motherboard. - Step 2 Install a new fan module: - a.
-Set the new fan module in place, aligning its two rubber dampening gaskets with the openings in the chassis panel.
-See Figure 3-11. - b.
-Press down gently on the fan module connector to fully engage it with the connector on the motherboard. - c.
+Grasp and squeeze together the two plastic finger-latches on the top of the fan module and then lift straight up to disengage the fan connector from the motherboard.

+Step 2 Install a new fan module:

+- a.
+Set the new fan module in place, aligning the connector on the bottom of the fan module with the connector on the motherboard (see Figure 3-12). - b.
+Press down gently on the fan module until the finger-latches click and lock in place. - c.
 Replace the top cover. - d.
 Replace the server in the rack.

-Figure 3-11 Replacing Fan Modules
+Figure 3-12 Replacing Fan Modules

-1 Rubber dampening gaskets (two on each fan module) 3 Fan connector to motherboard 2 Fan module fault LED on motherboard (one for each fan module)
+1 Finger latches on each fan module 2 Fan module fault LED on each fan module 3 Connector on underside of fan module